bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 ====================
 |

-A new year and we’ve got ourselves greenfield OPA/SPA project to kick things off.
+A new year and we’ve got ourselves a greenfield OPA/SPA project.
 I really like the idea of writing “in-browser” applications, where templates are rendered by the user’s computer, routing/navigation is handled client side.
 It’s like getting a distributed computing platform for free.
-When the majority of the behavioural (aka “business”) logic and all of the user-interface logic is contained in JavaScript code that is simply transferred to user’s computer and executed there, the server’s responsibility likely is diminshed to:
+When the majority of the behavioural (aka “business”) logic and all of the UI logic is contained in JavaScript code that is simply transferred to user’s computer and executed there, the server’s responsibility is likely diminshed to:

     a) Serving static assets (inc. JS code)
     b) Auth‘n’perms